Balancing Plantains in Your Keto Diet Through Effective Timing for Optimal Results

 Plus, we’ll reveal timing trick for anyone who wants to include them in their diet without necessarily breaking ketosis.

-Carbs in Plantains: How Many Carbs Do Plantains Have?
+Carbohydrates in Plantains: How Many Carbs Do Plantains Have?

-Although they look like bananas, plantains are starchy and less sweet.
-Sweet bananas, or dessert bananas, are popular in Europe and the US, but plantains are a staple for those living in tropical countries.
+Although they look like bananas, plantains are starchy and less sweet.2 Sweet bananas, or dessert bananas, are popular in Europe and the US, but plantains are a staple for those living in tropical countries.

 Additionally, like potatoes, plantains must be cooked as they taste awful when raw.
 So besides looking like bananas, they are really not similar.